roidrage/paperplanes/_posts/2012-2-16-fun-with-ruby-block-parameters.md

 This one blew my mind when I found it somewhere in the depths of Rack's source (or somewhere else I don't remember).
 Think of a hash where each key points to an array of things.
-Wouldn't it be nice if you could extract them all in one go while iterating over them?
+Wouldn't it be nice if you could extract them all in one go while iterating over them without having to first iterate over the hash and then over the embedded arrays?

 Turns out, the tuple operator is just what we need for this.
-This is an example from a Chef cookbook I build a while back, specifying some thresholds for an Apach configuration for Monit.
+This is an example from a Chef cookbook I built a while back, specifying some thresholds for an Apach configuration for Monit.

     apache_server_status = {